DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 present and to deliver our solution.
 Rewritten implementation with parallel simulation in C# in the end took only few minutes to produce the result.
 After this project I though that this the thing I want to do.
-Implementation in statically typed and compiled language was luxury for me a that time.
+Implementation in statically typed and compiled language was luxury for me at that time.

 ## Rough times